Convex-Dev/convex.cljc/README.md

      convex.lisp/datafy)
 ```

+For development and testing, the [convex.lisp.eval](../main/src/main/convex/lisp/eval.clj) has convenient functions which remove that kind of boilerplate.

 ### Templating Convex Lisp code

 It is particularly convenient writing Convex Lisp code as Clojure data since Clojure data is so easy to work with.
 The following function provides basic templating, replacing requested symbols with requested values.